 Faux Affably Evil: Most of the murderers who aren't actually Affably Evil (or the occasional Sympathetic Murderer) are this.
 These ones tend to start off quite smarmy and condescendingly pleasant to Columbo, only to gradually get more frazzled as he keeps poking holes in their perfect crimes until, by the end, their true and rather nasty colours are exposed.

 Fictional Country: Suari, the Middle Eastern nation from "A Case of Immunity" is made up.

-Genius Slob: Columbo has had his appearance likened to an 'unmade bed' & has been confused for being homeless at least once, carries among other things hard boiled eggs in his pocket, smokes cheap green cigars, happily munches his way through any free food & wears the same raincoat everyday (despite working in La) but still solves crimes commited by certified genius.
+Genius Slob: Columbo has had his appearance likened to an "unmade bed" and has been confused for being homeless at least once, carries among other things hard boiled eggs in his pocket, smokes cheap green cigars, happily munches his way through any free food and wears the same raincoat everyday (despite working in L.A.) but still solves crimes commited by certified genius.

 The Ghost: Mrs. Columbo.
 We know she exists, but his descriptions of her vary immensely.
 He's always describing her to the perp though, so it's unlikely he'd give them an actual description.

 Even when Columbo knows who committed the murder, or at least is highly suspicious of them, he still makes small talk with them about things like their job and interests.
 Often this is to pay attention to subtle things they say or noticeable tells that can unintentionally incriminate them.
 In some episodes, however, Columbo seems to genuinely like some of his suspects, and regrets having some of them arrested before he reminds himself that it was the right thing to do.